Trinidad’s dynamic sporting scene

 But if your game is motor racing, cycling, adventure racing, power boat racing, basketball, kayaking or keeping in shape at the gym, you needn’t skip a beat: Trinidad has the facilities — and fellow enthusiasts — to keep you on the right track.

 T&T has always been a quiet force in track and field, with athletes winning coveted hardware at the Olympics and other international meets.
-Its athletic prowess lies largely with sprinters like Richard Thompson.
+Its athletic prowess lies largely with sprinters, but increasingly in field events.
 Locals get to see their stars in action at the annual Hampton Games, held at the Hasely Crawford Stadium in Port of Spain: participants have included Jamaican phenomenon Usain Bolt and American sprinter Maurice Green.
 There are 45 clubs nationwide: the Southern Games at Guaracara Park is one of the biggest annual meets.
-National Amateur Athletics Association: 645-6976, www.naaatt.org
+National Association of Athletics Administrations of Trinidad & Tobago: naaatt.org, 679-3276

 Increasingly popular, efforts to start a professional basketball league have encouraged interest.
 Professional or not, basketball is played nightly on community courts nationwide, as well as in seven zonal leagues and on national teams.
 The Sport and Physical Education Centre on the university campus in St Augustine seats over 1,000 people and is often heavily booked.
 There are other venues in Maloney, Pleasantville, and Port of Spain (the Jean Pierre Complex).
 A Miami Heat court opened in Fanny Village, Point Fortin last year.
 Major events are the Super Ten (October to early December) and the National Club Championship.
 National Basketball Federation: 646-1663, www.nbftt.org

 Great entertainment for the merciless crowd—but participants in the junior and senior championships take things very seriously.
-Darrem Charles was ranked 17th last year on the IFBB men’s Bodybuilding Professional Rankings list; Lawrence “the Beast” Marshall holds the annual bodybuilding show SportWorld Classic.
-Trinidad and Tobago Bodybuilding Federation, T: 678-9166
+Darrem Charles is among the best known, having ranked in the top 20 of the IFBB men’s Bodybuilding Professional Rankings list.
+Lawrence “the Beast” Marshall holds the annual bodybuilding show SportWorld Classic.
+Trinidad & Tobago Bodybuilding Federation, T: 678-9166

-Perhaps the only sport to rival football’s popularity, cricket has gained new interest and new fans thanks to the Twenty/20 format in which the national team is considered a regional powerhouse, despite its third place finish in the Caribbean T20 tournament in 2010.
+Perhaps the only sport to rival football’s popularity, cricket has gained new interest and new fans thanks to the Twenty/20 format in which the national team is considered a regional powerhouse.
 This is also the home of Brian Lara, the former West Indies captain who has held just about every record available to a batsman.
 Introduced by the British in the 1800s, cricket has become a West Indian institution.
 The Queen’s Park Oval in Port of Spain is one of the Caribbean’s most beautiful cricket grounds and the venue for international Test and One-Day International matches.
+The Oval is the capital of the nation’s cricket activities.
 Cricket is also played on savannahs and village pitches all over the country.
 The Oval hosts international as well as regional and top local league games, and has been home of the Queen’s Park Cricket Club since 1896.
-Trinidad & Tobago Cricket Association: 636-1577, www.ttcricketboard.com
+For a popular match, be prepared for a long wait outside the ground.
+The Oval is the largest capacity cricket ground in the Caribbean.
+Most of the time, it is permitted for spectators to bring food and drink — in abundance — into the ground.
+There’s food on sale within the grounds as well.
+For cricket to be played there must be several hours of good weather, conditions which are also to the benefit of spectators.
+Dress for comfort, and be ready to jump and wave — cricket watching in the Caribbean is a participatory experience.
+Trinidad & Tobago Cricket Board: 636-1577, www.ttcricketboard.com

 Trinidad cannot match Tobago as a diving destination, but there is diving all year.
 The best is around the islands off Chaguaramas, particularly Chacachacare, sheltered from the muddy waters of the Orinoco.
 The north coast and Gulf of Paria are other sites.
 Dive TnT conducts all-day diving trips most weekends.
 Contact a dive shop like Rick’s Dive World or Dive TnT to ask about current conditions before you make solid plans.
 Dive Specialist Centre, T: 628-4524 • Rick’s Dive World, T: 628-1913